ingrihn/code-review/README.md

 All inline comments are conveniently listed in one place for easier management.

-1. Click on _CollabRate_ (comment icon) in the Activity Bar.
+1. Click on _Reviewify_ (comment icon) in the Activity Bar.
 A tree view will open to the bottom left and the inline comments will be grouped by file under _Inline comments_.
 2. Click on a comment to open the corresponding file and navigate to the comment.
 The comment will also be shown in the webview panel to the right.

 ![Skjermbilde 2024-04-16 kl  10 13 45](https://github.com/ingrihn/code-review/assets/54781143/af69a258-2a07-467c-9726-5366bd812d39)